35 Best Sites Like eBay To Sell and Buy Stuff

 31. AliExpress

-AliExpress has emerged as a viable alternative for sellers.
-It is a Chinese e-commerce platform offering various goods at competitive prices.
+AliExpress is a Chinese e-commerce platform offering various goods at competitive prices.

 One of the advantages of AliExpress is that it offers free shipping on many items, which can be a significant saving for sellers.